auxesis/cucumber-nagios/README.md

 Version control
 ===============

-I highly recommend storing your cucumber-nagios projects in a version control system!
+It's highly recommend that you store your cucumber-nagios projects in a version control system!

 To get up and running with git: